byt3n33dl3/gxc-Ghidra/SECURITY.md

 ## Reporting a vulnerability

-If you discover a security issue in thc-ghidra (or any related project under the byt3n33dl3 umbrella), please submit a public issue in the [GitHub issue section](https://github.com/byt3n33dl3/thc-ghidra/issues) repository for that project.
+If you discover a security issue in gxc-Ghidra (or any related project under the byt3n33dl3 umbrella), please submit a public issue in the [GitHub issue section](https://github.com/byt3n33dl3/gxc-Ghidra/issues) repository for that project.

 If possible, we would appreciate a pull request with your suggested fix